-Other than those basics — plenty of pre-set cook options, steaming rack, ample powers, etc. — the Ultra boasts a nice and easy to read LCD display (most helpful for displaying the progress of your meal, from preheat to pressure release), the most customizable cooking options in any Instant Pot (this is the “Ultra” function) and a helpful and simpler to use operational knob.
+Other than the basics — plenty of pre-set cook options, steaming rack, ample powers, etc. — the Ultra boasts an easy-to-read LCD display (most helpful for displaying the progress of your meal, from preheat to pressure release), the most customizable cooking options in any Instant Pot (this is the “Ultra” function) and a helpful knob.

-It’s also the only Instant Pot that takes your altitude into account with cook times and pressure levels (you will have to input your rough elevation level before first use), something new pressure cooks often forget and become confused by.
+It’s also the only Instant Pot (again, other than the Max) that takes your altitude into account with cook times and pressure levels (you will have to input your rough elevation level before first use), something new pressure cooks often forget and become confused by.
 (Note: though the Ultra has a “Sterilize” button, we can’t recommend it be used for sterilization.
 Currently, there are no official guidelines to sterilizing in an electric pressure cooker.)

 The Ultra is available in 3-, 6- and 8-quart options, and typically retails at $120, $150 and $180 respectively.
 It does go on sale every few months or so, but usually not a steep sale like you might see for our alternative recommended model.

 • The first and cheapest Instant Pot to offer high and low-pressure cooking options